 All of the set screw junctions in the MBA are redundant and bear upon flats or engage bores.
 All fasteners are staked with Arathane.
 The motors are redundantly fastened to the Motor Bracket and staked to the Motor Support.
-The pinions between Motor A/B and Planetary Gearhead are connected to the motor shafts redundantly (a weld and a shear pin).
+The pinions between Motor A/B and Planetary Gearhead are connected to the motor shafts redundantly (welds on both faces of the pinion gear).
 Except for the spherical bearings, there is no sliding friction; all motion in this assembly is strictly rolling.